mediaexmachina/weblivegraphics/README.md

 <img src="doc/layer_logic.png" />

-Front role updates its internal React states on each Stomp messages with a new Layers definition.
+Front role updates its internal React states on each SSE messages with a new Layers definition.

 A "special" layer, is called "DSK", for "Down Stream Keyer", a broadcast television term.
 It's the last Keyer to be put on the image before output.
 DSK is always on the top of the image _and_ can't never be displayed on clean channel.